jamespfennell/texcraft/docs/src/home.md

 # Texcraft

 Texcraft is an experimental project to create a composable, LLVM-style framework for building TeX and other typesetting software.
-The [project manifesto](manifesto.md) describes the big-picture ideas and goals behind project.
+The [project manifesto](manifesto.md) describes the big-picture ideas and goals behind the project.

 As of 2025, the project is divided into two main sub-projects: